Aortic Stenosis Topic Review

 Etiology – Aortic Stenosis

 The most common cause of aortic stenosis in a person over age 70 years is calcification of a normal trileaflet aortic valve; this process is sometimes referred to as “senile degeneration.”
 No medical therapy has been shown to delay the valve degeneration.
-The exact cause of the degeneration is unknown; however, it is speculated that high pressures and turbulence over long periods of time creates an inflammatory state that results in infiltration of macrophages and T lymphocytes and leads to calcification.
+The exact cause of the degeneration is unknown; however, high pressures and turbulence over long periods of time create an inflammatory milieu that results in infiltration of macrophages and T lymphocytes and leads to calcification.

 The most common cause of aortic stenosis in a person under age 70 years is a congenital bicuspid aortic valve.
 Approximately 2% of the population is born with a bicuspid aortic valve, and about half of these individuals develop at least mild aortic stenosis by the age of 50 years.

 Rheumatic valvular disease is responsible for aortic stenosis on occasion.
-In this setting, concurrent disease of the mitral valve is almost always present.
-At least some aortic regurgitation generally accompanies aortic stenosis when rheumatic.
+In this setting, rheumatic mitral valve disease is almost always present.
+Some degree of aortic regurgitation generally accompanies rheumatic aortic valve disease.

-Congenital aortic stenosis results from fusion of the aortic valve leaflets at birth.
+Congenital aortic stenosis results from fusion of the aortic valve leaflets that is present at birth.
 Sudden death without prior symptoms occurs in about 15% of cases.
 Balloon valvotomy is the treatment of choice for congenital aortic stenosis, unlike other causes.

-Other rare causes of aortic stenosis include inflammatory diseases (i.e. systemic lupus erythematosus or rheumatoid arthritis), severe familial hypercholesterolemia, ochronosis, Paget’s disease of the bone and Fabry’s disease.
+Other rare causes of aortic stenosis include inflammatory diseases (ie, systemic lupus erythematosus or rheumatoid arthritis), severe familial hypercholesterolemia, ochronosis, Paget’s disease of the bone and Fabry disease.

-Left ventricular outflow obstruction most commonly occurs at the aortic valve itself; however, it can occur above the aortic valve (supravalvular) as in William’s syndrome or below the aortic valve as in hypertrophic obstructive cardiomyopathy (HOCM) or subvalvular aortic stenosis (SAS; often caused by a thin, crescent-shaped subvalvular membrane).
+Left ventricular outflow obstruction most commonly occurs at the aortic valve itself; however, it can occur above the aortic valve (supravalvular) as in William’s syndrome, or below the aortic valve as in hypertrophic obstructive cardiomyopathy (HOCM) or subvalvular aortic stenosis (SAS; often caused by a thin, crescent-shaped subvalvular membrane).
 (Devabhaktuni SR, et al. Clin Cardiol.
 2018; 1a-1b.)

 Symptoms – Aortic Stenosis

-The classic triad of symptoms of aortic stenosis occur on exertion and include dyspnea, syncope and angina.
-The development of aortic stenosis takes many years and is initially asymptomatic (latent period).
+The classic symptoms of aortic stenosis occur with exertion: dyspnea, syncope and angina.
+Valvular aortic stenosis takes many years to develop and is initially asymptomatic (latent period).
 Dyspnea is the initial symptom in about 50% of the cases; syncope and angina account for 35% and 15% of initial symptoms, respectively.

 Angina in aortic stenosis frequently occurs in the absence of coronary artery disease.
 Instead, myocardial ischemia and angina develop when the oxygen demand of the severely hypertrophied left ventricle exceeds oxygen supply.
-It is helpful to know the Law of LaPlace, which explains the phenomenon.
+LaPlace’s Law explains the phenomenon:

-Note: LV wall stress is directly proportional to myocardial O2 demand or, more specifically, O2 demand = wall stress X HR.
+Note: Left ventricular (LV) wall stress is directly proportional to myocardial O2 demand or, more specifically, O2 demand = wall stress × heart rate.

-Using the above equation, we can understand the pathologic process that develops over many years in patients with aortic stenosis.
-As LV pressure slowly increases over time due to worsening aortic stenosis, a parallel increase in LV wall thickness (concentric hypertrophy) occurs to maintain the LV wall stress at a constant level; as discussed, LV wall stress is an important determinant of myocardial O2 demand.
-Eventually, the left ventricle (LV) is unable to hypertrophy any further, but the LV pressure continues to rise as the aortic stenosis worsens.
-This leads to a rise in LV wall stress, and thus a rise in LV myocardial oxygen demand.
-When the heart rate increases in response to exertion, a significant supply vs. demand mismatch occurs, resulting in myocardial ischemia and the clinical symptoms of angina; heart rate is also a determinant of O2 demand.
+The equation above explains the pathologic process that develops over many years in patients with aortic stenosis.
+As obstruction to forward flow slowly increases over time with worsening aortic stenosis, a parallel increase in LV wall thickness (concentric hypertrophy) initially occurs to maintain LV wall stress at a constant level.
+As discussed, LV wall stress is one of the critical determinants of myocardial O2 demand.
+However, worsening aortic stenosis eventually leads to a rise in LV wall stress, and thus a rise in LV myocardial oxygen demand.
+As the heart rate increases in response to exertion, a significant myocardial oxygen supply vs. demand mismatch occurs, resulting in myocardial ischemia and the clinical symptoms of angina.
+Heart rate is also a key determinant of O2 demand.

 Syncope on exertion, or effort syncope, occurs in aortic stenosis due to a sudden decrease in cerebral perfusion with physical activity.
-During exercise, the total peripheral resistance (TPR) decreases significantly because blood is being shunted toward working muscles.
-In the presence of significant aortic stenosis, the cardiac output is unable to increase enough to accommodate this decreased total peripheral resistance (TPR).
-Hypotension occurs and cerebral perfusion is compromised, resulting in syncope.
+During exercise, total peripheral resistance (TPR) decreases with vasodilation in the working muscles.
+In the presence of significant aortic stenosis, the LV cannot increase cardiac output sufficiently to compensate for this decreased total peripheral resistance (TPR).
+Systemic hypotension occurs, compromising cerebral perfusion and resulting in syncope.
 This idea can be further reinforced by the following equation:

 MAP = mean arterial pressure CO = cardiac output

-If the cardiac output is unable to increase due to severe aortic stenosis, and the TPR decreases during exertion, MAP will subsequently be reduced, leading to decreased cerebral perfusion and syncope.
+If aortic stenosis limits the increase in the cardiac output required to maintain MAP when TPR decreases during exertion, MAP will be reduced, leading to decreased cerebral perfusion and syncope.

-Dyspnea on exertion is due to heart failure.
-Both systolic and diastolic dysfunction typically contributes to heart failure in patients with aortic stenosis.
-Other classic symptoms of heart failure — orthopnea, paroxysmal nocturnal dyspnea (PND) and signs of right sided heart failure (i.e. peripheral edema) — are also common.
+Dyspnea on exertion indicates early heart failure.
+Both systolic and diastolic dysfunction typically contribute to heart failure with aortic stenosis.
+Other classic symptoms of heart failure — orthopnea, paroxysmal nocturnal dyspnea (PND) and signs of right-sided heart failure (eg, peripheral edema) — may also occur.

-Rare initial symptoms in a patient with aortic stenosis include embolic phenomenon from calcified aortic valve plaques or massive GI bleeding due to angiodysplasia (Heyde’s syndrome).
-It is believed Heyde’s syndrome is due to disruption of the pentamer structure of the von Willebrand factor as it traverses the severely stenotic aortic valve, leading to increased tendency to bleed from angiodysplasias.
+Rarely, initial symptoms of aortic stenosis may include systemic emboli from calcified aortic valve plaque or gastrointestinal (GI) bleeding due to angiodysplasia (Heyde’s syndrome).
+Heyde’s syndrome is attributed to disruption of the pentamer structure of the von Willebrand factor as it traverses the severely stenotic aortic valve, leading to increased tendency to bleed from angiodysplasias.

 Physical Examination – Aortic Stenosis